Dodge City (film)

 Dodge City is a 1939 American Western film directed by Michael Curtiz and starring Errol Flynn, Olivia de Havilland, and Ann Sheridan.
 Based on a story by Robert Buckner, the film is about a Texas cattle agent who witnesses the brutal lawlessness of Dodge City, Kansas and takes the job of sheriff to clean the town up.
-Filmed in Technicolor, Dodge City was one of the highest-grossing films of the year.
+Filmed in the full, three-strip Technicolor process, Dodge City was one of the highest-grossing films of the year.
 This was the 5th of 8 movies that de Havilland and Flynn appeared in together.

 Various scenes were shot in Thousand Oaks, including at present day Wildwood Regional Park.

 Plot

 The action of the film starts with Colonel Dodge (Henry O'Neill) arriving on the first train and subsequently opening the new railroad line that links Dodge City with the rest of the world.
 A few years later, Dodge City has turned into the "longhorn cattle center of the world and wide-open Babylon of the American frontier, packed with settlers, thieves and gunmen—the town that knew no ethics but cash and killing".
 In particular, it is Jeff Surrett (Bruce Cabot) and his gang who kill, steal, cheat and, generally, control life in Dodge City without ever being brought to justice.
 Any new sheriff, sworn into office in Dodge, is quickly driven out of town by Surrett and his cronies.

 Colonel Dodge's friend Wade Hatton (Errol Flynn), a lone cowboy who was instrumental in bringing the railroad to Dodge City, is now on his way to the town leading a trek of settlers from the East coast.
 At Hatton's side are his old companions Rusty (Alan Hale) and Tex (Guinn "Big Boy" Williams), who are prepared to stay with him through thick and thin.
 Among the settlers are beautiful Abbie Irving (Olivia de Havilland) and her irresponsible brother Lee (William Lundigan), who, drunk, causes a stampede (which eventually kills him) and is shot by Hatton in self-defense.
 When the group arrive in Dodge City, Hatton is confronted with the full extent of the anarchy which is dictating everyday life there.
 Asked by anxious citizens—Abbie's uncle, Dr. Irving (Henry Travers) among them—to be the new sheriff, Hatton politely declines, saying he is not cut out for this kind of job.